Blog

 We already see almost 2x difference, but actually it’s more serious as our test is not accurate enough.

-Let’s compare memory footprints of a normal Java HashSet of Int and an HPPC IntHashSet.
+Let’s compare memory footprints of a normal Java HashSet<Int> and a corresponding HPPC IntHashSet.

 @Test